inv4fee2020/pli_node_conf/README.md

 # pli_node_conf
 Misc. scripts for GoPlugin $PLI node setup using the SCRIPT METHOD.

+### contributers:
+Thanks to all the Plugin discord community for their input / feedback with special mention for;
+- @samsam
+- @go140point6

 > **NOTE: All values used in this code are for test purposes only & deployed to a test environment that is regularly deleted.**

 >> **NOTE: Please ensure that you clone/fork and update with your own values as necessary.**